-When was the last time you subscribed for an online magazine though you were not planning to do so?
+When was the last time you subscribed to an online magazine though you were not planning to do so?

-Yes, it happens with most of us.
-The reason behind it is the original content and the Call to Action buttons that compel us to move ahead to the next level with our search.
+Yes, it happens to most of us.
+The reason behind it is the original content and the Call to Action buttons that compel us to move to the next level with our search.

-A call to action button is an interactive button on websites for the users.
-The main purpose of putting CTAs on the website is to help the user, to improve communication and most importantly increase conversion.
+A call to action button is an interactive button on websites for users.
+The primary purpose of putting CTAs on the website is to help the user, improve communication and increase conversion.
 It is a vital part of marketing.

 However, have you ever noticed the way websites place these buttons?

-When placing a CTA or Call to Action button on your website, factors such as color, text, website design, space are considered to be very important.
+When placing a CTA or Call to Action button on your website, factors such as color, text, website design, and space are essential.

-One more that adds to this list is the placement of the CTA buttons on the webpages.
-How and where to place the CTA so that it will help to improve your website land more traffic requires logic, planning, and strategy.
+Another addition to this list is the placement of the CTA buttons on the web pages.
+How and where to place the CTA to help improve your website and land more traffic requires logic, planning, and strategy.

-The placing should be specific to the website and strategic in a manner that it should generate a response.
-Placement should be so prominent that the reader is compelled to click the button before moving ahead.
+The placing should be specific to the website and strategic to generate a response.
+The placement should be so prominent that the reader must click the button before moving.

-Most of the companies display a CTA button on the top page, which is a good strategy for conversion.
-Some websites provide a clear Call to Action button on their top page of the websites.
+Most companies display a CTA button on the top page, which is a good strategy for conversion.
+Some websites provide a clear Call to Action button on their full page of the websites.

 For instance, Milanote, a project organizing platform, displays its CTA button right on the top page.
-It shows a clear communication to join the platform for free and two CTAs given on the top left for members who have already signed up.
+It shows clear communication to join the forum for free, and two CTAs are given on the top left for members who have already signed up.